Testing the Ouya USB ports.

 The readings were interesting because I expected the EXT4 partition to do much better.
 I feel it may have actually been hindered by the fact that it accesses once every few seconds all of the time possibly checking INode data but I am not too sure.
 Either way, the FAT32 is what won out on the tests between both of my USB Sticks.
 It sticks.
 I personally use EXT4 and will continue to do so because of it's stability and ability to handle large files.

 Another thing I found interesting is the Internal Memory of the Ouya and how it rated.
-Where it gave an excellent rating of 34-35MB/s it’s ability to write data is abysmal to say the very least.
-Once again, writting data to the Ouya is nowhere near as important as reading as beyond installing apps and saving profiles, writing is at a minimum on the Ouya.
+Where it gave an excellent rating of 34-35MB/s it's the ability to write data is abysmal to say the very least.
+Once again, writing data to the Ouya is nowhere near as important as reading as beyond installing apps and saving profiles, writing is at a minimum on the Ouya.

 Mounting more then one Ouya USB storage device.

-As of this time in the documentation the Ouya can only auto-mount one device at a time. plugging in additional storage technically should be possible via shell in ADB but it does not mount such things automaticly.
+As of this time in the documentation the Ouya can only auto-mount one device at a time. plugging in additional storage technically should be possible via shell in ADB but it does not mount such things automatically.